boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/image.md

 ![Data source button](/static/assets/visualizing-data/visualization-widgets/images/datasourcebutton.png)

-4. In the connection type panel, click any one (Here, the `Microsoft Excel` Connection type is selected for demonstration) of the listed connection type button shown.
+4. In the connection type panel, click on any one of the listed connection type buttons (Here, the `Microsoft Excel` Connection type is selected for demonstration).

 ![Data source list](/static/assets/visualizing-data/visualization-widgets/images/datasourcelist.png)

-5. In the `NEW DATA SOURCE` configuration panel, fill the connection type and related details.
+5. In the `NEW DATA SOURCE` configuration panel, fill in the connection type and related details.
 Click the `Preview & Connect` button.

 ![Connect button](/static/assets/visualizing-data/visualization-widgets/images/connectbutton.png)

-6. Drag your preferred table or view from the left pane from the data design view, click the `Save` button.
+6. Drag your preferred table or view from the left pane in the data design view, then click the `Save` button.

 ![Virtual table](/static/assets/visualizing-data/visualization-widgets/images/image/virtualtable.png)